jeremyt135/connectdisks/README.md

 - Allow lobbies to have different board sizes
     - clients would need to join lobbies by size or vote on size inside lobby
 - Allow client to manually send ready status
-- Add rematch system (or at least kick players from  lobby on game end)
+- Add rematch system
-- Handle network interruptions and disconnects on Client side (reconnect system)
+- Handle network interruptions and disconnects on Client side
 - Add server queue when all lobbies are full

 ## Notes